Kohls

 A Growing Tradition

-Campbell’s Labels for Education is the oldest of the many collecting programs available to schools.
-Founded in 1973, it has returned nearly $100 million worth of equipment to schools nationwide.
+Campbell’s Labels for Education is the oldest of the many collection programs available to schools.
+Founded in 1973, it has returned more than $100 million worth of equipment to schools nationwide.
 And Campbell’s deserves praise for the spirit of the program.
 Here at PTO Today, we love companies that give back to schools.
 Remember, all of these companies could choose to run another 30-second ad or throw one of the corporate world’s infamous million-dollar birthday parties.

 With a nod toward the Campbell’s tradition and an envious look at the sudden success of Box Tops, more and more marketers have entered the fray in recent years.
-Read on for details of traditional clip-and-save offerings from Tyson, Foster Farms, Advance Brands, and Best Choice, as well as similar options from some of the nations largest grocers and shopping mall chains.
+Read on for details of traditional clip-and-save offerings from Tyson, Advance Brands, and Best Choice, as well as similar options from some of the nation’s largest grocers and shopping mall chains.

 Too Much of a Good Thing